c089/workshop-js-eurotestconf-2017/README.md

 ## Installation and running tests

+- Make sure you have the latest version of node.js (7.5.0 as time of writing)
 - Clone this repository
 - There are example tests for each exercise in the `src/` folder
 - run `npm install` to install ava, a modern and simple test runner with support